-Eye Exam: A slit lamp exam by an eye doctor (ophthalmologist) is an important part of an eye exam to detect inflammation.
+Eye Examination: A slit lamp examination by an eye doctor (ophthalmologist) is an important part of an eye examination to detect inflammation.

-CT (Computerized Tomography) Scan: A CT scan is a detailed type of X-ray.
+CT Scan: A CT scan is a detailed type of X-ray.
 The CT scan may make it possible to see lymph nodes and scars in the lung when regular chest X-rays sometimes cannot.

-Calcium Levels in the Blood and Urine: Regulation of calcium may be disturbed in sarcoidosis.
-This results in too much calcium in the blood and/or urine.
-Exposure to the sun, calcium and vitamin D supplements and high dairy intake can stimulate this process.
-A 24-hour urine sample can measure the calcium level in the urine.
-A blood sample can be drawn for levels of calcium in the blood.
-High calcium levels in the blood can be seen with symptoms that may include fatigue, abdominal pain/constipation and mental fogginess.
-High calcium levels can also lead to kidney dysfunction.
+Calcium Levels in the Blood and Urine: Regulation of calcium may be disturbed in sarcoidosis and this results in too much calcium in the blood and/or urine.
+Exposure to the sun, calcium and vitamin D supplementation and high dairy intake can further stimulate this process.
+It may be necessary to collect a urine sample for 24 hours to measure the calcium level in the urine as well as collect a blood sample for blood levels of calcium.
+High calcium levels in the blood can be associated with symptoms that may include fatigue, abdominal pain/constipation, mental fogginess and can also lead to kidney dysfunction.

-PET (Positron Emission Tomography) Scan: A radioactive labeled sugar is given intravenously.
-The person is placed in a special scanning machine to see where the radioactive labeled sugar accumulated.
-Areas of active inflammation take up the radioactive labeled sugar and are detected with the scanning machine.
-This gives your doctor a better idea of which areas or organs might be involved with sarcoidosis.
+PET (Positron Emission Tomography) Scan: This is a special kind of scan where a patient is given radioactive labeled sugar intravenously and then is placed in a special scanning machine to see where the radioactive labeled sugar accumulated.
+Areas of active inflammation take up the radioactive labeled sugar and are detected with the scanning machine, giving your doctor a better idea of which areas or organs might be involved with sarcoidosis.

-Heart Testing: The doctor may order an electrocardiogram (EKG) to evaluate the electrical system of the heart.
-An echocardiogram may also be done to evaluate the structure and function of the heart.
-Sometimes, the doctor might order further tests for the heart if there is suspicion of heart involvement with sarcoidosis.
-These tests might include a Holter monitor and/or a heart MRI (magnetic resonance imaging).
+Heart Testing: The doctor might order an electrocardiogram to evaluate the electrical system of the heart and an echocardiogram to evaluate the structure and function of the heart.
+Occasionally, the doctor might order further tests for the heart if there is suspicion of possible heart involvement with sarcoidosis.
+These tests might include a holter monitor and/or a heart MRI (Magnetic Resonance Imaging).

-What Is the Treatment?
+What is the treatment?

-Up to one-half of the people diagnosed with sarcoidosis improve without treatment.
+Up to one half of the people diagnosed with sarcoidosis improve without treatment.
 Those who do not improve are often placed on medicine to reduce inflammation.
 Many people will recover, but some will get worse despite treatment.